gwerum/DataStructuresND-DataStructures/03_Huffman_Coding/explanation_3.md

 ## Explanations for HuffmanCoder.py

+---

 ### Code explanation & Data Structures

 The implementation consists of two classes, the **class HuffmanCoder()** and the **class HuffmanTree()**.

 #### class HuffmanTree()
-This class takes as input the probability distribution of chars of the input data.
-In the implementation I focused on computing the Huffman codes from the probability distribution of the chars.
-Constructing the tree data structure I basically "out-sourced" to the Python dictionary, which is a tree under the hood.
-For better code clarity I use two dictionaries, one for converting to binaries during encoding and one for converting to chars during decoding.
+This class takes as input the probability distribution of unique chars of the input data.
+I decided to use a simple Python dictionary for storing the Huffman tree.
+The tree is constructed in a recursive manner.
+To make things simple and ease code readibility in the actual encoding and decoding methods, I decided to have "two" trees, one for encoding and the other for decoding.
+This doesn't effect much runtime since it only adds time and space complexity of order C (the total number of unique chars, which is generally small compared to the total numbers of chars N of the input).

-Here an example for input sentence "The bird is the word":
+Here an example of the dictionary tree for the input sentence "The bird is the word":
 ```
-Huffman_codes = {' ': '110', 'e': '010', 'i': '000', 'r': '001', 'd': '1110', 'h': '1111', 'w': '1010', 'T': '1011', 'o': '1000', 't': '1001', 's': '0110', 'b': '0111'}
+Tree_Encoding = {' ': '110', 'e': '010', 'i': '000', 'r': '001', 'd': '1110', 'h': '1111', 'w': '1010', 'T': '1011', 'o': '1000', 't': '1001', 's': '0110', 'b': '0111'}

-Huffman_tree = {'110': ' ', '010': 'e', '000': 'i', '001': 'r', '1110': 'd', '1111': 'h', '1010': 'w', '1011': 'T', '1000': 'o', '1001': 't', '0110': 's', '0111': 'b'}
+Tree_Decoding = {'110': ' ', '010': 'e', '000': 'i', '001': 'r', '1110': 'd', '1111': 'h', '1010': 'w', '1011': 'T', '1000': 'o', '1001': 't', '0110': 's', '0111': 'b'}
 ```
 The tree above is an example for a small tree.
 Generally, high probability chars get assigned less binary digits and small probability chars get assigned more binary digits.
-For computing the Huffman codes I used a recursive algorithm, which always identifies the two lowest probability chars of the current probability distribution and creates a new tree node for them.
-Creating a new tree node means in this case, appending a new binary digit to their Huffman code.
-With this, step-by-step the Huffman codes are computed, which then are used to create a binary Huffman tree.
+In the example above: 'e' = 010 has higher probability of occurence then 'o' = 1000.

 #### class HuffmanCoder()
-This class basically takes care of all the rest: the input/output handling, computation of probability distribution of chars and encoding/decoding using the *HuffmanTree()*.
-Especially, I had to take care that if the input data is not provided in string format I had to convert first to string format before encoding and converting it back to original format after decoding.
+This class basically takes care of all the rest: the input/output handling, computation of probability distribution of unique chars C and encoding/decoding using the HuffmanTree().
+In particular, I had to take care that if the input data is not provided in string format I have to convert it first to string format before encoding and convert it back to original format after decoding.
 For this, I used the json library and its methods *json.dumps()* and *json.loads()*.

 ---